-Today it may seem that stock photography is a relatively new phenomenon with digital technologies and online storages.
-But this is just the story of the recent 20 years.
-Back in the early 20th century, we find the first stock photo companies founded for familiar reasons: to save money on staff photographers.
-Nevertheless, throughout the whole century, the professional imagery was an exclusive and expensive thing.
+Today, it may seem that stock photography is a relatively new phenomenon with digital technologies and online storage.
+But this is just the story of the last twenty years.
+Back in the early 20th century, the first stock photo companies were founded for familiar reasons: to save money on staff photographers.
+Nevertheless, throughout the whole century, professional imagery was an exclusive and expensive thing.
 Everything has changed recently.
 Let’s see how it happened.

 The first photo storages were intended to supply newspapers and magazines with illustrations.
 Print media started to use photos instead of drawings quite early on, but the cost of shoots was pretty high.
 One of the stock photo pioneers was the American photographer H. Armstrong Roberts.
 He was the first to get model releases from six people participating in a shooting which brought us the famous “Group in Front of Tri-Motor Airplane”.
 That was the important step to commercially profitable photographs, and soon stock imagery began to appear as an alternative to staff photographers.